mne-tools/mne-nirs/doc/docker.md

 ## Development

 To build an image use the `Docker_Release_Tags.yml` github action.
-These are not exectued automatically and must be triggered using the GitHub interface.
+These are not executed automatically and must be triggered using the GitHub interface.